AT A GLANCE

 Located on a picturesque 260-acre campus, Villanova attracts high-achieving students of all faiths who are dedicated to social responsibility and volunteerism.
 Villanova offers more than 60 rigorous academic programs through four undergraduate colleges: the College of Liberal Arts and Sciences, the Villanova School of Business, the College of Engineering, and the M. Louise Fitzpatrick College of Nursing.
 Interdisciplinary concentrations are offered in a variety of areas.

-Love of learning flows through Villanova’s campus, and the joy of ideas, discourse, and discovery are shared widely.
-Here students find proven scholars—not graduate assistants—at the head of their classes.
-With an average class size of 22 and a 12:1 student-faculty ratio, students are ensured close interaction with their professors, 90% of whom hold the highest degrees in their fields.
+A love of learning flows through the campus, and the joy of ideas, discourse, and discovery are shared widely.
+Here, students find proven scholars—not graduate assistants—at the head of their classes.
+With an average class size of 23 and an 11:1 student-faculty ratio, students are ensured close interaction with their professors.

 Across all the Colleges, research plays a critical role in bringing Villanova close to industries where partnerships and collaborations become an exciting dimension of how the University expands opportunities for faculty and students to work together on significant investigations, groundbreaking discoveries, and powerful innovations.
 Undergraduate students are encouraged to join research projects with faculty starting their first year, fortified by programs like the Villanova Match Research Program, the Falvey Scholars Award, and the Villanova Undergraduate Research Fellows summer program, which provide funding and support for study and investigation.